sdn-and-bgp

 WAN SDN is a modern approach to network management that uses a centralized control model to manage, configure, and monitor large and complex networks.
 It allows network administrators to use software to configure, monitor, and manage network elements from a single, centralized system.
 This enables the network to be managed more efficiently and cost-effectively than traditional networks.

 SDN uses an application programming interface (API) to abstract the underlying physical network infrastructure, allowing for more agile network control and easier management.
-It also enables network administrators to rapidly configure and deploy services from a centralized location.
+It also enables network administrators to configure and deploy services from a centralized location rapidly.
 This enables network administrators to respond quickly to changes in traffic patterns or network conditions, allowing for more efficient use of resources.

 • Scalability and Automation